Icinga/icinga2/doc/15-troubleshooting.md

 [2015-07-13 18:29:25 +0200] information/ApiListener: New client connection for identity 'icinga2-agent1.localdomain' (unauthenticated)
 ```

-Client as command execution bridge:
+Agent as command execution bridge:

 ```
 [2015-07-13 18:29:26 +1000] notice/ClusterEvents: Discarding 'execute command' message from 'icinga2-master1.localdomain': Invalid endpoint origin (client not allowed).
 ```

-If these messages do not go away, make sure to [verify the master and client certificates](15-troubleshooting.md#troubleshooting-certificate-verification).
+If these messages do not go away, make sure to [verify the master and agent certificates](15-troubleshooting.md#troubleshooting-certificate-verification).

 ### Cluster Troubleshooting Message Errors <a id="troubleshooting-cluster-message-errors"></a>